justinnk/LogicalBoltzmannMachines.jl/README.md

 # LogicalBoltzmannMachines.jl

-A Julia implementation of Logical Boltzmann Machines, as proposed by [Tran and Garcez](https://doi.org/10.48550/arXiv.2112.05841).
+A (possibly faulty) Julia implementation of Logical Boltzmann Machines, as proposed by [Tran and Garcez](https://doi.org/10.48550/arXiv.2112.05841).

-This project was made for fun in order to improve my Julia skills and also to better understand and play with the ideas presented in the paper above.
+This project was made in the context of a university seminar to better understand and play with the ideas presented in the paper above and also to improve my Julia skills

 ## Usage